 By removing interest rates we also realised we are much more aligned with our members compared to normal borrower/lender relationships.
 Unlike lenders who charge interest, we don’t make money if you have more debt outstanding for longer.
 On the contrary we want you to be in debt for as little as possible.
 That enables us to focus on helping you improve your financial stability over time rather than lending more and more.

 We’d like to describe our product with one word, simple.
-For £8 per month, our Core members can borrow £250 twice year, without interest.
-For £10 per month, our Plus members can borrow £500 twice a year, no interest.
+For £7 per month, our Step members can borrow £200 twice year, no interest.
+For £10 per month, our Core members can borrow £300 twice year, no interest.
+For £14 per month, our Plus members can borrow £500 twice a year, no interest.
 We collect our debt faster than most providers, over 4 or 6 months.
 Members can always repay early, and the loans are available on demand.

-Since we are an FCA regulated company and we have mentioned details of our product, we are obliged to show a representative example of our APR.
+Since we're an FCA regulated company and we have mentioned details of our product, we are obliged to show a representative example of our APR.